Deir el-Shelwit: Excavation

 The temple was first examined by Karl Richard Lepsius in the mid-19th century, but he did not make a detailed description of it.
 A French expedition led by Christiane Zivie studied the inscriptions on the propylon and published their studies in 1992.
 Between 1971 and 1979 archaeologists from the Waseda University of Japan worked on the site, they cleared the enclosure wall and the enclosed precinct from debris and excavated the temple's well which was filled with pottery shreds.
 Thirty-two strata of fillings were detected in the well, up to the point of 4 meters under ground level, where water made further excavation impossible.
 Remains found in the well prove that the well (and the temple itself) was already abandoned and used as a trash deposit by the Coptic era.

 Decoration

 The reliefs of the temple are dated to the Greek-Roman era and are similar to the ones in Dendera and Philae.
-On the walls of the temple and the pylon the cartouches of Hadrianus, Antoninus Pius, Galba, Otho, Vespasianus and Julius Caesar can be seen.
+On the walls of the temple and the pylon there are the cartouches of Hadrianus, Antoninus Pius, Galba, Otho, Vespasianus and Julius Caesar.
 On the reused blocks built into the outer walls of the temple, reliefs stylistically dated to the New Kingdom can be seen.